UKCloud/documentation/articles/private-cloud/prc-sco-orcl.md

 ## What we are not responsible for

-We will not provide you with any access to any management applications that we use to run and maintain your environment.
+We will not provide you with access to any management applications that we use to run and maintain your environment.

 ## SLA